Flights can be the most expensive part of travelling, and for South Africans, our downgrade to junk currency has increased the pinch.

 Instead of taking the most direct route to your destination – get a little creative.

 - Search to see if it will be cheaper to book two one-way flights instead of a round-trip journey.
+Direct long-haul flights are also way better for the environment!

 - If you are flying to a destination that doesn’t have direct flights, look to see if it would be less expensive to spend a few days at a stopover destination and fly out on another date.